 N,N-Dimethyltryptamine (DMT) is a psychedelic compound that is found naturally in some plants and animals.
 After being extracted, people can consume DMT by smoking, drinking, injecting, or snorting the drug to experience an intense psychedelic trip.
-Some users report feelings of increased self-awareness and introspection after using DMT, earning it the name ‘The Spirit Molecule.’
-However, there is no guarantee on a standard experience from taking DMT and 2 people may have entirely different reactions.
-DMT symptoms and warning signs are obvious if someone is currently under the influence of the drug, but difficult to spot once they are no longer tripping.
+Some users report feelings of increased self-awareness and introspection after using DMT, earning it the name “The Spirit Molecule.”
+However, there is no guarantee on a standard experience from taking DMT; 2 people may have entirely different reactions.
+DMT symptoms and warning signs are obvious if someone is currently under the influence of the drug; they may be difficult to spot once the user is no longer tripping, however.

 Where Does DMT Come From?

-DMT is a tryptamine drug that acts as a non-selective agonist at the serotonin 5-ht2a receptor, as well as at most of the other serotonin receptors.
+DMT is a tryptamine drug that acts as a non-selective agonist at the serotonin 5-ht2a receptor as well as at most of the other serotonin receptors.
 DMT is found throughout nature and does not become an illegal substance until it is extracted.
-Currently, DMT is a schedule I drug, meaning it has no currently accepted medical use and has a high potential for abuse.
+Currently DMT is a schedule I drug, meaning it has no accepted medical use, has a high potential for abuse, and is illegal to manufacture, possess, and distribute.
 Some plants that are known to contain DMT include:

 - Acacia Spp.

 - Anadenanthera colubrina

 - Banisteriopsis caapi Morton

 - Yahe Vine